2016 Djiboutian presidential election: Candidates

 Guelleh, president since 1999, ran for his fourth term in office and was considered likely to win against his six opponents.
 The Union for the Presidential Majority believed that Guelleh would win a landslide victory and prevent a second round run-off.

 The Union for National Salvation (USN), a coalition of seven opposition parties, claimed the election lacked transparency.
 Three of the seven parties decided to boycott the elections, whilst two others fielded their own candidates, with Mohamed Daoud Chehem and Omar Elmi Khaireh running against each other.

 Three independent candidates also ran: Djama Abdourahman Djama, Mohamed Moussa Ali and Hassan Idriss Ahmed.

 Conduct

 A team of BBC journalists who had conducted an interview with the Djibouti Foreign Minister and an opposition candidate were detained by the police.
 The journalists claimed they had proper paperwork to work in the country but were deported after being questioned for eight hours.
 The BBC has yet to obtain an official statement from the government of Djibouti.
-Djibouti ranks 170 out of 180 in the Press Freedom Index.
+In 2015 Djibouti had ranked 170 out of 180 in the Press Freedom Index.